wenca611/GA-AI-vs.-BTD1/README.md

 10. The individual with the best score from all generations will be returned as the most successful strategy.

 Note: The script interacts with the "Bloons TD 1" game window using screen capture and mouse control.
 Ensure that the game window is visible and active during execution.

+For video demonstrations and updates on this project, you can visit my YouTube channel: [LevelUpGA YouTube Channel](https://www.youtube.com/@LevelUpGA)